FaserF/ha-bahnvorhersage/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-CUSTOM-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

 # Bahnvorhersage Homeassistant Sensor
+WORK IN PROGRESS!
+NOT WORKING YET!

 The `bahnvorhersage` sensor will give you the prediction departure time of the next trains for the given start & destination combination, containing many more attribute informations.

-This integration works great side-by-side with [ha-bahnvorhersage](https://github.com/FaserF/ha-bahnvorhersage).
+This integration works great side-by-side with [ha-db_infoscreen](https://github.com/FaserF/ha-db_infoscreen).
 This is a superior to [ha-deutschebahn](https://github.com/FaserF/ha-deutschebahn).

 ## Installation